NicholasBlaskey/Conways-Game-Of-Life/README.md

 # Conways-Game-Of-Life

 Conways game of life visually implemented in Go using opengl.
 Different techniques are used to try to optimize framerate.

+### Instancing

+Instancing takes advantage of using the Instancing feature in OpenGl to avoid CPU and GPU communication when drawing a lot of the same objects.

+~21fps at a 1000 by 1000 board